Arts Core Courses

 CRWR 12181 Intro to Genres: Graphic Design

 This studio course introduces students to essential graphic design skills and concepts.
 Through a series of hands-on assignments, we’ll explore how graphic information—type, image, composition, and layout—shapes the way we communicate and understand the world.
-Students will experiment with accessible tools like photocopiers and laser printers, and work through the phases of the design process: from research, conception and ideation, to sketching, evaluation and the development of form, to final execution and production.
+You will experiment with accessible tools like photocopiers and laser printers, and work through the phases of the design process: from research, conception and ideation, to sketching, evaluation and the development of form, to final execution and production.

 Prerequisites